awawa-dev/HyperHDR/CompileHowto.md

 To generate make files with automatic platform detection and default settings:

-This should fit to *RPI, x86
 ```
 cmake -DCMAKE_BUILD_TYPE=Release ..
 ```

-To generate files on Windows (Release+Debug capable):

-Platform should be auto detected and refer to windows, you can also force windows:
+Platform should be auto detected.
+For Windows, you can also force following settings (optional):

 ```sh
 # You might need to setup MSVC env first
 call "C:\Program Files (x86)\Microsoft Visual Studio\2019\BuildTools\VC\Auxiliary\Build\vcvars64.bat"
 cmake -DPLATFORM=windows -G "Visual Studio 16 2019" ..
 ```

+In Visual Studio select _hyperhdr_ project as default for the solution to run it after compilation.

 ### Run make to build HyperHDR